SHAASTRIATJETKING/Creating-and-Minting-an-NFT-on-Near-Blockchain/README.md

     Run the above command using git bash in VS Code not in PowerShell if you run in PowerShell it wont work.

+--> Next we need to echo our NFT_CONTRACT_ID using the below command:

+    echo $NFT_CONTRACT_ID

+--> Next we need to deploy our Smart contract using the below command:

+    near deploy --wasmFile out/main.wasm --accountId $NFT_CONTRACT_ID

+# Intializing the Smart Contract

+For intializing the smart contract, we need to run the below command:

+    near call $NFT_CONTRACT_ID new_default_meta '{"owner_id": "'$NFT_CONTRACT_ID'"}' --accountId $NFT_CONTRACT_ID